fibasile/fabricademy-machinable-rules/gitbook/implications.md

 None
 ### Learning outcomes

-* Explore  innovation at the intersection between textiles and wearables with other sectors
+* References: links, inspiration
-* Learn about personalisation at the product, systems and service level
+* Design: concept and service model
-* Discover actual case studies for the above
+* Documentation: Stakeholders analysis, Service description, Personalisation options
+* Final outcome: Is the product - service completely defined and ready to be presented to potential stakeholders

 ### Have you?

+* Document the concept, sketches, references also to artistic and scientific publications
-* Created a Ultra-personalised product service systems (UPPSS) for your final project
+* Create an Ultra-personalised product service systems (UPPSS) for your final project
-* Mapped the potential stakeholders
+* Map the potential stakeholders
-* Added references of existing Projects and Scientific publications
-* Explored personalisation at all the different levels
+* Explore personalisation at all the different levels
-* Produced a customer-journey map and included it in your documentation.
+* Interview your potential users/ target group about your concept, quantify results (extra credit)

 ## FAQ